Stoke-on-Trent College of Art: Stoke

 In 1964 Graphic Design & Printing relocated to the Technical College site in Stoke (the present Staffordshire University College Road campus).
-Printing education was a feature of the Stoke School and many advances in ceramic transfer printing (particularly in offset lithography) were first developed there by the Deardens (father and son) before their wider adoption by the ceramics industry.
+Printing education was a key feature of the Stoke School and many advances in ceramic transfer printing (particularly in offset lithography) were first developed there by the Deardens (father and son) before their wider adoption by the ceramics industry.

 Developments in art education at North Staffordshire Polytechnic

 In 1973 the departments of Graphic Design and Three-Dimensional Design (the latter being the renamed Department of Ceramics) combined their resources to offer a new and unique course in Multidisciplinary Design.
 This concept of multidisciplinary design echoed much of the philosophy of the Bauhaus of the 1920s and 1930s.
 Students were able to choose from a range of design subject areas and to combine them in solving design problems often located in the local community.
 The design disciplines available then were: typography; illustration, scientific & medical illustration; photography; audio-visual communication; textiles; industrial ceramics; ceramic sculpture; glass; silverware & jewellery; and product design.

 In the early 1970s, the Department of the History of Art & Design and Complementary Studies was established.
 Again this was forward-looking in establishing the study of the history of art and design as an academic discipline in its own right.

 In the early seventies research into letterform design for cathode ray tubes was carried out in collaboration with International Computers Limited (ICL) in Kidsgrove by staff and students in the Department of Graphic Design, North Staffordshire Polytechnic.
 In the same period collaborative research into computer-assisted typesetting was carried out with The Monotype Corporation.

 By the end of the 1970s both design departments (Graphic Design and Three-Dimensional Design) were actively involved in many aspects of information technology and computing applied to design.
-In this particular application of computers, the departments were pioneers and amongst the first in the country.
+In this particular application of computers, the departments were pioneers and among the first in the country.
 In 1982 the Department of Trade and Industry sponsored an exhibition (IT82) outlining the advantages of computing and information technology for industry.
 The design departments were successful in persuading the DTI to locate this travelling exhibition on the College Road campus – the only visit for the north Midlands.
-The pioneering involvement in the applications of computing to Design was to lead to the development of the first BTEC course in Multimedia Design.
+The pioneering in the applications of computing to Design was to lead to the development of the first BTEC course in Multimedia Design.
 In conjunction with the Department of Computing, the first degree course in Interactive Systems Design in the United Kingdom was developed.

 In the 1980s the design departments became involved in research for the computer-aided design of ceramic shapes using solid modelling techniques, and surface pattern designs using advanced computer graphics.
 The experience gained in this area was to be used in the early planning of the Hothouse Design Centre located in Longton.